WallStreetMojo

 How to Make a Normal Distribution Graph in Excel?

-Below are the examples of normal distribution graphs in excel (Bell Curve)
+Below are the examples of normal distribution graphs in Excel (bell curve).

 Normal Distribution Graph Example #1

-First, we will take a random data.
-Let us take values from -3 to 3 in column A. Now we need to calculate mean and standard deviation in excel before calculating the normal distribution, and then we can make the excel normal distribution graph.
+First, we will take random data.
+For example, in column A, let us take values from -3 to 3.
+Next, we need to calculate Excel's mean and standard deviation in excel

 So, have a look at the data below.